 People always ask how I [R. Schimmoeller] got into wine.
 To be honest, it was never something I thought would impact my professional path; it was purely a hobby.
 My day-to-day was related to brand strategy and business development.
-It wasn’t until later (on vacation) that I realized wine could be leveraged to tell a compelling story about a brand – and on a key, subconscious level.
+It wasn’t until later that I realized wine could be leveraged to tell a compelling story about a brand – and on a key, subconscious level.

 Wine wields a powerful sword.
 It has the power to bring people together, reignite memories and provoke connections.
 In effect, the entire shared experience of discovering a new wine strikes a particularly memorable cord for people.